horus-scheduler/.github/profile/README.md

 ## Horus In-Network Scheduler

-This organization contains repositories for the project *"Horus"* in-network task scheduler.
-This work has been published in the following NSDI'24 paper:
+This is the repository for the *"Horus"* in-network task scheduler for datacenters, which is published in the following NSDI'24 paper:

 > P. Yassini, K. Diab, S. Zanganeh, and M. Hefeeda, Horus: Granular In-Network Task Scheduler for Cloud Datacenters, In Proc. of USENIX Networked Systems Design and Implementation (NSDI'24), Sant Clara, CA, April 2024.